minprog/adventure/steps/4 move/index.md

 The most elementary function of this game is moving around between rooms.
 The following steps allow a text-based game such as Adventure to simulate movement:

-1. The current room has a description, which is printed to the screen to allow the player to understand where they are.
+1. The "current room" has a description, which is printed to the screen to allow the player to understand where they are.

 2. The player enters a direction they want to head into, such as "DOWN".